ziyilin/graal/docs/reference-manual/languages/ruby/operations.md

 `--jvm`.

-However to reach this peak performance you need to *warm-up* TruffleRuby, as you do with most heavily optimizing virtual machines.
+However to reach this peak performance you need to *warm-up* TruffleRuby, as you do with most heavily optimising virtual machines.
 This is done by running the application under load for a period of time.
-If you monitor the performance (by measuring operation time, or response time) you will see it reduce over time and then probably stabilize.
+If you monitor the performance (by measuring operation time, or response time) you will see it reduce over time and then probably stabilise.

 ### Tuning TruffleRuby

 To tune TruffleRuby you will need to consider the options of either your JVM or the SubstrateVM, and then Truffle, and Graal.

-TruffleRuby has a large set of options, which you can see with the `--help:languages` flag.
+TruffleRuby has a large set of options, which you can see with the `-Xoptions` flag.

 ### Logging